DoctorRyner/sae-builder-legacy/README.md

 run: my-awesome-app-exe # yes, it uses stack exec by default, maybe I should remove that feature?
 ```

-And then use command `solve formula_name`, where solve is command and formula_name is formula (Maybe I shoud rename it to sae command?) <br />
+And then use command `solve formula_name`, where solve is command and formula_name is formula (Maybe I shoud rename command from solve to sae?) <br />

 In some cases you might want define default formula like this: